Birational properties of word varieties: Word equations

 \subsection{Complements}

 Part (i) of the following proposition can be compared to a theorem of R.C.
-Thompson that $S_{-I}(k)\neq\emptyset$ if and only if $-1$ is a sum of two squares in $k$, see \cite[Theorem 1]{Th}.
-Part (ii), together with Theorem \ref{3.3} (iv), gives a proof in the case of ${\rm char}(k)=0$ of \cite[Theorem 2]{Th} which says that if $k$ has more than three elements, every non-central element of $\SL(2)(k)$ is a commutator \cite[Theorem 2]{Th}.
+Thompson that $S_{-I}(k)\neq\emptyset$ if and only if $-1$ is a sum of two squares in $k$, see \cite[Theorem~1]{Th}.
+Next, \cite[Theorem 2]{Th} says that if $k$ has more than three elements, then every non-central element of $\SL(2)(k)$ is a commutator.
+Part (ii) of the following proposition, together with Theorem \ref{3.3} (iv), gives a proof of this result in the case of an infinite field $k$ of characteristic different from 2.